Steps for successful implementation of a BPM project

 Like in all projects, there is always a risk of additional change requests after the project design has been signed-off.
-The BPM software usually deals with these changes quickly and easily, enabling you to give the end-users what they want without causing project delays or adding costs.
+The workflow software usually deals with these changes quickly and easily, enabling you to give the end-users what they want without causing project delays or adding costs.

 In some situations the “just a small change” request is not supported by the software or will cause rework on the development already done.
 In these situations you will need to put your foot down firmly.
 End-users usually understand when told that “this change will cause the project to be late” or “the software does not support this feature”.